How stable is New Horizons?

 What does the monthly rental fee include?

 The monthly fee for New Horizons main program includes three delightful meals each day, plus weekly housekeeping services, local scheduled transportation, and utilities.
-In Marlborough, even local telephone services and basic cable are included in the monthly fee.
-There is also an extensive program of regular and widely varied activities including a heated lap pool and large exercize room.
-In Marlborough, basic cable and local telephone service are also included.
+Even local telephone services and basic cable are included in the monthly fee.
+There is also an extensive program of regular and widely varied activities including a heated lap pool and large exercise room.
 Most of all, the fee includes being a part of a marvelous not-for-profit environment with a very delightful community of diverse people who will be delighted to have you join them.
 New people coming in seem to be sought out by others who enjoy being part of a neighborly “welcome wagon.”

 Is financial assistance available?